Granting and Partnership Services

 For example, the Kellogg Australia Charitable Foundation’s mission is to help solve food insecurity in regional and rural areas, so FRRR was a great fit.
 The Foundation started a three-year partnership with FRRR in 2021 and its donations contribute to FRRR’s Strengthening Rural Communities (SRC) grants program.
 Kellogg Australia Charitable Foundation chose to partner with FRRR because of SRC’s collaborative granting approach and its ability to be flexible and focused to respond to communities’ needs.
 As a result, this partnership is still going today, five years since its inception.

-The ANZ Seeds of Renewal small grants program was established in 2002 and has given more then $5 million over that time to help build and sustain rural communities, to ensure the ongoing prosperity of regional Australia.
+The ANZ Seeds of Renewal small grants program was established in 2002 and has given more than $5 million over that time to help build and sustain rural communities, to ensure the ongoing prosperity of regional Australia.

 Current partners